Azure/app-service-linux-docs/AzWebAppUP/runtime_detection.md

 As part of the execution of `az webapp up` command it performs a **best effort** detection to match your code (in your local directory) with a supported runtime in your Web App.

-> **Important**
->
+# Troubleshooting  Steps

-> `az webapp up` should be run from the local folder containing your code.
-If you see and runtime auto-detect error message, make sure the command is being executed form the from the directory containing your code and review the auto-detection logic below to ensure you comply with requirements for your stack.
+1. Make sure you are in the right folder. `az webapp up` should be run from the local folder containing your code.
+The most common mistake is running the command in the parent directory.
->
+2. Confirm your project structure complies with requirrements outlined in the the "Automatic Runtime Detection Logic" section below.
+3. Still having issues?
+Create an issue in our repository: https://github.com/Azure/app-service-linux-docs/issues

+## Automatic Runtime Detection Logic
 The runtime detections logic uses the hints outlined below.
 Any code that doesn’t match this logic is blocked to avoid compatibility issues.

-## Automatic Runtime Detection Logic `az webapp up`

 ### Python detection logic